feltocraig/feltonfamily/felton.md

 **Sir Thomas De Felton**
 In St. George's Chapel, Windsor Castle, 1381.

-## A GENEALOGICAL HISTORY
-of the FELTON FAMILY

-## ANCESTORS AND DESCENDANTS OF
-LIEUTENANT NATHANIEL FELTON
+## ANCESTORS AND DESCENDANTS OF LIEUTENANT NATHANIEL FELTON

-Who came to Salem, Massachusetts
-from Great Yarmouth, England
+Who came to Salem, Massachusetts from Great Yarmouth, England in 1633
-in 1633

 WITH

-A brief history of some of the families that
-intermarried with the Feltons during the
-first 150 years residence in America
+A brief history of some of the families that intermarried with the Feltons during the first 150 years residence in America

 By WILLIAM REID FELTON
 Sioux City, Iowa